thegooddocsproject/request-for-comment/RFC-010-core-strategy/RFC-010-core-strategy.md

 Carrie: Thanks, Alyssa!
 I would also like to keep "developer-focused" in our statement.
 I think that is important to include.

+#### More thoughts on audience

+Alyssa: Do we want to make a distinction between our audience and our community?
+Like our audience might be developers and our community might be more tech writers?

+Ryan: That might get into roles and content types.
+I know there were some discussions when I was attending meetings about how some content may be internally for community members or aspirants (but still content on the website), so that's one user segment.

 ### Punchy tagline